-At Russell Street School we allocate 1 hour a week to PSHE each week in order to teach the PSHE knowledge and skills in a developmental and age-appropriate way.
+At Russell Street School we allocate 1 hour a week to PSHE each week in order to teach the PSHE knowledge and skills in a developmental and age-appropriate way; weekly lessons are delivered to each class.

-These explicit lessons are reinforced and enhanced in many ways:
+These explicit lessons are reinforced and enhanced in many ways including: year group and key stage assemblies, and the house point system.